 Community Matters: Lessons from a Bridging the Gaps research programme

-The International Network of People who Use Drugs, Mainline, King's College London, AFEW International, the South African Network of People who Use Drugs, AFEW Kyrgystan and Rumah Cemarah are excited to share the results of a three year research programme exploring how community involvement impacts the quality and accessibility of harm reduction services for people who use drugs.
+The International Network of People who Use Drugs, Mainline, King's College London, AFEW International, the South African Network of People who Use Drugs, AFEW Kyrgyzstan and Rumah Cemarah are excited to share the results of a three year research programme exploring how community involvement impacts the quality and accessibility of harm reduction services for people who use drugs.
 This research, supported through the Bridging the Gaps II programme, was completed from 2018 through 2020 as part of a community-academic partnership across Indonesia, Kyrgyzstan and South Africa which were linked to a ‘rapid review’ of the literature on low and middle-income countries.

-Evidence from our report shows how difference forms of community involvement across these three countries impact harm reduction access and quality, especially in low and middle income settings.
+Evidence from our report shows how different forms of community involvement across these three countries impact harm reduction access and quality, especially in low and middle income settings.
 We hope this evidence base can guide the scaling-up of community involvement efforts globally in support of harm reduction targets.

 Following is a background of each case study: